 Teachers in the Georgetown Independent School District roll up their sleeves twice a year to brainstorm engaging projects and creative solutions for their students to present to the Georgetown ISD Education Foundation for funding.
 “It never ceases to amaze me what the teachers in our schools do on a daily basis and the type of innovative thinking and stretching that goes into helping our students be prepared for the future,” said Greg Bowden, president of the Georgetown Education Foundation.
 Fall grants are awarded to individual teachers for projects up to $500 each.
 Spring grants may be funded up to $5,000 and are the collaborative effort of more than one teacher or staff member.

 The purpose of this program is to fund innovative and creative educational projects that impact student learning.
 Georgetown ISD Education Foundation is not interested in funding projects that have been in existence for many years but are now being cut due to budget constraints.
-Instead, they want to give teachers the opportunity to create new and engaging learning experience
+Instead, they want to give teachers the opportunity to create new and engaging learning experiences.

 Georgetown ISD Education Foundation does not fund stipends, salaries or teacher travel expenses to conferences or training.
 However, requests for staff development (registration fees for workshops, conference or substitutes) will be considered when these activities represent one component of a well-planned project, integrated with other activities that directly impact students